Mido (footballer): Loan to Tottenham Hotspur

 Mido was signed by Tottenham on an 18-month loan deal on 28 January 2005.
 He scored two goals on his Tottenham debut against Portsmouth on 5 February 2005.
 He scored three goals in eleven appearances during the 2004–05 season for Tottenham.
 Mido announced plans in July 2005 to launch his own football academy in Egypt, which had the aim of nurturing the country's young talent.
 In January 2006, he expressed that he did not wish to return to Roma at the end of the 2005–06 season, but rather sign permanently with Tottenham.
 Tottenham manager Martin Jol said that the club were confident of signing Mido on a permanent deal due to his good performances, but later admitted Tottenham may be defeated in keeping Mido, with other clubs interested in signing him.
 His permanent move was further put into doubt in April 2006, after he suffered a new injury problem.
 He suffered abuse from a small section of the Southampton and West Ham United fans in 2005.
 West Ham manager Alan Pardew apologised to Mido for the abuse by the fans.
 He finished the 2005–06 season with eleven goals in 27 games, meaning he was Tottenham's second highest goalscorer.
 Tottenham confirmed in May 2006 that Mido would be returning to Roma.
+In the 2006 Supercoppa Italiana against Inter Milan on 26 August, Mido came on for Francesco Totti in the 72nd minute.
+Roma's 3–1 lead became a 4–3 defeat after extra time.
+Mido later recalled that Rosella Sensi criticized him in the dressing room while speaking to his agent, Mino Raiola, whose interpretation of her remarks led to an angry confrontation that required security to intervene.